Cleaning your AR-15 rifle after shooting corrosive ammo doesn’t have to be difficult.

 These kits generally carry double-digit price tags and are highly useful for individuals who frequently use their firearms.

-If you’re looking for a quality budget option, you can’t go wrong with the Real Avid AR 15 Cleaning Kit or an Otis Kit.
+If you’re looking for a quality budget option, you can’t go wrong with the Real Avid Gun Boss .223-.224 – Compact, Tactical Cleaning Kit for Modern Sporting Firearms Chambered in .22-.224 Caliber Family; Rifle Cleaning Kit Including Specialized Chamber Cleaning Supplies or an Otis Kit.

 I usually prefer Real Avid since this stellar kit can get the job done for almost no cost to you.

-If you’ve got a bit of money to spare, it’s worth checking out the DAC Winchester Super Deluxe Soft-sided Gun Care Case.
+If you’ve got a bit of money to spare, it’s worth checking out the DAC Winchester Super Deluxe Soft Sided Gun Care Case (68-Piece).

 A bit more expensive, this kit has everything you need in more to truly get the job done.